boxcar/boxcar-developer-push-examples/README.md

   ```

 1. Add permissions to `AndroidManifest.xml`.
-Now that we have a class to acts
+Now that we have a class to act
-   as the receiver, we need to configure it inside of `<application>` add the following stanza:
+   as the receiver, we need to configure it inside of `<application>`.
+Add the following declarations:
   ```xml
   <application>
     ...